Ethiopian Air Force: After 1991

+Somalia

+The ETAF took part in the invasion of Somalia against the Islamic Courts Union in 2006 and during the military occupation that followed.
+During the invasion phase of the conflict, ETAF MiGs bombed targets in Mogadishu.
+Several helicopters were reported destroyed by Somali insurgents during the conflict, including an Mi-24 gunship over the Somali capital.
+Since the withdrawal of most Ethiopian military forces from Somalia in 2009, the ETAF has occasionally carried out airstrikes in the country.
+During the 2022 al-Shabaab invasion the ETAF struck al-Shabaab positions in Somalia from the air in late July and early August.
+The air force is presently participating in attacks against Al-Shabaab insurgents in the ongoing 2025 Shabelle Offensive.

-Tigray War
+Tigray War and Amhara insurgency

 In early November 2020 a conflict broke out in the Tigray Region of Ethiopia between forces loyal to the Tigray People's Liberation Front (TPLF) and the ENDF.
 The ETAF would almost immediately start carrying out airstrikes on TPLF targets bombing arms depots, military bases, and other targets.
-Airstrikes have continued throughout the course of the war and caused civilian casualties.
-On 16 November 2020, a series of airstrikes on the city of Wukro would inflict 14 civilian deaths.
 On 22 June 2021, an Ethiopian fighter plane bombed a market in the town Togoga killing 64 civilians and wounding 180 more.
 Several ETAF aircraft have also been shot down.
 On 29 November 2020, an ETAF Mig-23 was shot down by the TPLF leading to the capture of the pilot.
 On 20 April 2021, an ETAF Mil Mi-35 was shot down near Guya killing three crew members.
 On 23 June 2021 an ETAF Lockheed L-100 Hercules was shot down near Gijet.

+In 2023 armed conflict broke out between Fano insurgents and the ENDF.
+Since the start of a major counter insurgency operation in October 2024, the ETAF has been extensively employed throughout as the government intensified its air campaign against Fano.
+Helicopter gunships and drones have reportedly been used throughout the Amhara region.
+Armed drones in particular have been reportedly used indiscriminately.
+A military helicopter reportedly crashed at Bahir Dar Airport on 16 November 2024.
+Gojjam Fano claimed they had downed the aircraft, while the ENDF denied any helicopter had crashed.